Realizing the promise of electronic data capture in clinical trials

 EDC systems (software applications that allow users to enter information into a database over the internet) are increasingly used to help medical device and pharmaceutical companies achieve maximum efficiency when it comes to entering data, structuring a database and conducting analysis for clinical trials.
 These systems provide the tools and the process infrastructure necessary to achieve the required data quality, as well as process scalability.

-EDC technology has evolved over the last decade as concerns around data integrity through human error and connectivity issues derived from less reliable IT systems have become a thing of the past.
-Hospitals all over the world are now better equipped, staff are a lot more comfortable with electronic systems than when they were first introduced, and stakeholders are now a lot more aware of the time that can be saved by using EDC.
+EDC technology has evolved over the last decade with fewer concerns for poor data integrity through human error and connectivity issues derived from less reliable IT systems.
+Hospitals all over the world are now better equipped, staff are a lot more comfortable with electronic systems and stakeholders are more aware of the time that can be saved using EDC.
 However, as the medical industry embraces new technologies and innovations, including electronic record keeping, the volume of information collected before, during and after the clinical trials continues to grow.
 As such, comprehensive data collection and efficient management is now becoming a priority for pharmaceutical companies and CROs.

 Addendum E6 revision 2 (R2) & Risk Based Monitoring (RBM)

-The guideline was introduced to encourage implementation of more efficient approaches to clinical trial design, conduct, oversight, recording and reporting, while continuing to ensure human subject protection and data integrity.
-This is likely to lead to the greater adoption of EDC technology.
-As the industry embraces new opportunities to increase efficiency during the management of clinical trial data through remote and risk-based monitoring (RBM) and the need for sponsor oversight of the systems and data continues to increase.
+The guideline was introduced to encourage the implementation of more efficient approaches to clinical trial design, conduct, oversight, recording and reporting, while continuing to ensure human subject protection and data integrity.
+This is likely to lead to greater adoption of EDC technology.
+As the industry embraces new opportunities to increase efficiency during the management of clinical trial data through remote and risk-based monitoring (RBM), the need for sponsor oversight of both systems and data increases.

-RBM, designed to identify incorrect data and predict and mitigate risks before they happen, is also being used more and more frequently during clinical studies, is the next big change in the industry.
+RBM was designed to identify incorrect data and predict and mitigate risks before they happen.
+It is now being used more frequently during clinical studies and is set to be a fundamental change for the industry.
 RBM is enabled because EDC exists as most of the data analysed comes from the EDC system in real time.
 This addendum to the GCP incorporates the use of RBM approaches to help companies ensure the safety and quality of clinical trials.